International Chemistry Olympiad: Structure and rules

 The syllabus of the competition contains subjects from several areas of chemistry, including organic chemistry, inorganic chemistry, physical chemistry, analytical chemistry, biochemistry, and spectroscopy.
 Though some of these subjects are included in most secondary school chemistry programs, for the most part, they are evaluated at a much deeper level and many may require a level of knowledge and understanding comparable to that of post-secondary education.
 In addition, the host country of each IChO issues a set of preparatory problems well in advance of the competition every year.
 These preparatory problems cover specific topics in considerable more depth than typical post-secondary education.
 Preparation for the International Chemistry Olympiad demands a high level of understanding and interest in chemistry and an outstanding ability to relate chemical subjects with one another as well as with the practical world.

-All participants are ranked based on their individual scores and no official team scores are given.
-Gold medals are awarded to approximately the top 10% of students, silver medals are awarded to approximately the next 20% of students, and bronze medals are awarded approximately to the next 30% of students.
-The exact number of medals is decided on the blind review of the results.
-Honorable mentions are awarded to the next top 10% of the participants that do not win a medal.
-One special award is given to the student that achieves the highest score overall.
-Two separate special awards are given to the students who get the best score in the theoretical and practical examinations.

 These events are also outstanding opportunities for the students to meet people from all around the world who share similar interests, to visit different places, and to get in touch with different cultures.
 As the aims of the competition establish, the IChO competitions help to enhance friendly relations among young people from different countries; they encourage cooperation and international understanding.